aamirWasi/Interview-Preparation-V1/README.md

 ### Summary
 - it is recommended to use boxing and unboxing when it is necessary only.
 - Converting from one type to another type is not good from a performance point of view.

-> 12. What are delegates and how are they used in C#?
+## Q24: What are delegates and how are they used in C#?
+**Delegates** in C# are type-safe function pointers or references to methods with a specific parameter list and return type.
+They allow methods to be passed as parameters, stored in variables, and returned by other methods, which enables flexible and extensible programming designs such as event handling and callback methods.
+Delegates are particularly useful in implementing the observer pattern and designing frameworks or components that need to notify other objects about events or changes without knowing the specifics of those objects.

+There are three main types of delegates in C#:

+- Single-cast delegates: Point to a single method at a time.
+- Multicast delegates: Can point to multiple methods on a single invocation list.
+A multicast delegate is a delegate that holds references to more than one method.
+When invoked, all methods in the invocation list are called sequentially.
+- Anonymous methods/Lambda expressions: Allow inline methods or lambda expressions to be used wherever a delegate is expected.

+**Multicast Delegate**:

 1. A multicast delegate is a delegate that holds references to more than one method.
 When invoked, all methods in the invocation list are called sequentially.

     **What is the difference between delegates and events in C#?**